Ex-UniCredit CEO Mustier, LVMH's Arnault form SPAC for financial deals

 French investment firm Tikehau Capital SCA is sponsoring the SPAC alongside Mustier, Financiere Agache, a group belonging to Arnault, as well as banker Diego De Giorgi, formerly of UniCredit and Bank of America Merrill Lynch.

-The four of them will be equal partners in the venture, said a source familiar with the situation.
-The SPAC will be listed in Amsterdam, and is the first of several being planned by this group, the source said.
+The four of them will be equal partners in the venture, sources familiar with the situation said.
+The SPAC will be listed in Amsterdam, and is the first of several being planned by this group.

+“We see SPACs as a natural extension of our toolbox now.
+We plan for repeated issuance and not just a one-off opportunistic one,” said one of the sources.

 A SPAC is a shell company that raises money in an initial public offering (IPO) to merge with a privately held company, that then becomes publicly traded as a result.